mm80843/T3.5/docs/Benef/PBN__Benef_970.md

 # __Retention of virucidal potency after multiple exposures to the virus__

-## Name of the Benefit

-The film remains potent for inactivating SARS-CoV-2 even after multiple exposures to the virus and subsequent disinfection, reducing the risk of transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing the coating would provide long-term protection against SARS-CoV-2 and reduce the need for frequent disinfection, resulting in cost savings for businesses and individuals.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1067.md)